-The UTD Genome Center will offer a high level of expertise in next generation sequencing technology to support research at the University of Texas at Dallas and across the North Dallas area.
+The UTD Genome Center will offer a high level of expertise in next generation sequencing technology to support research at UTD and across North Dallas area.
 We provide sample QC, library preparation and sequencing service for Next Generation Sequencing using Nextseq 500 sequencer.
-We are equipped with the state-of-art instruments for preparing high quality of samples for NGS, including a Fragment analyzer, Qubit 3.0 Fluorometer, and QuantStudio 6.
+We are equipped with the state-of-art instruments for preparing high quality of samples for NGS including Fragment analyzer, Qubit 3.0 Fluorometer, and QuantStudio 6.
 In addition, Fluidigm C1 system and 10x Genomics Chromium controller are available for single-cell sequencing.
 QuantStudio 6 offers a 384-well block format for multiplexing PCR.